Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Unfolded Successive Pseudo-Concave Approximation (USCA) Framework

 \section{Unfolded Successive Pseudo-Concave Approximation (USCA) Framework}

-Deep algorithm unfolding~\cite{monga2019algorithm, balatsoukas2019deep, hershey2014deep} is a collection of methods where iterative optimization algorithms are fused with tools from neural networks for greater computation efficiency and/or prediction accuracy.
+Deep algorithm unfolding~\cite{monga2019algorithm, balatsoukas2019deep, hershey2014deep} is {an algorithmic design paradigm} where iterative optimization algorithms are fused with neural networks for greater computation efficiency and/or prediction accuracy.
 Zooming into the layers of unfolded neural networks, their architectures are usually inspired by existing algorithms specific to the task at hand.
 Since our system model, namely the multi-user wireless interference network, can be naturally modeled as a graph, we present our unfolded algorithm based on GNNs~\cite{kipf2017semi, gama2018convolutional, roddenberry2019hodgenet}.
 Indeed, we develop and evaluate a GCN-based framework~\cite{kipf2017semi} to unfold SCA, a first-order optimization algorithm for non-convex objectives.
-To the best of our knowledge, this is the first graph-based unfolded algorithm for \emph{energy-efficient} power allocation.
+To the best of our knowledge, this is the first graph-based unfolded algorithm for \emph{energy-efficient} power allocation.\looseness=-1

 In preparation for USCA, we first introduce the basics of SCA~\cite{yang2017unified,matthiesen2020globally}.
-Essentially, this classical algorithm handles the maximization of a non-concave function $f$ by maximizing a sequence of (pseudo-)concave surrogate functions $\{\Tilde{f}_t(\bbx;\bbx^{(t)})\}_{t=0}^T$.
+Essentially, this classical algorithm handles the maximization of a non-concave function $f$ by maximizing a sequence of (pseudo-)concave surrogate functions $\{\Tilde{f}_t(\bbx;\bbx^{(t)})\}_{t{\,=\,}0}^T$.
 These surrogate functions must satisfy a series of assumptions stated in~\cite[Section III]{yang2017unified}.
 In the specific context of WSEE maximization, the objective in~\eqref{eq:p1} can be approximated through a series of concave functions (see \cite[Section IV]{matthiesen2020globally} for details)

 In~\eqref{eq:weei}, $c_1$, $c_2$ and $c_3$ (whose explicit expression can be found in~\cite{matthiesen2020globally}) are constant coefficients given $\bbp^{(t)}$. {User $i$'s data rate $R_i(p_i,\bbp_{-i}^{(t)})$ [cf.~\eqref{eq:r}] is a function of its own power $p_i$ alone, while other users transmit at fixed powers $\bbp^{(t)}_{-i} = [p_j^{(t)}]_{j\neq i}^L$.} We observe that $R_i(p_i,\bbp_{-i}^{(t)})$ is concave in $p_i$, from where the concavity of~\eqref{eq:weei} with respect to $p_i$ immediately follows.
 Approximating the objective of~\eqref{eq:p1} by~\eqref{eq:weei}, we obtain the following concave maximization problem